ChrisMaherLab/SV-Hotspot/README.md

 #```
 -->

-To ensure the the tools was installed correctly, just type the following command which shows the usage of the tool assuming the tool src directory in the PATH otherwise you need to provide the whole path to the main file.
+To ensure the tools was installed correctly, type the following command which shows the usage of the tool.

 ```
 sv-hotspot.pl